Rangers - Tigers Prediction, Odds, Pick, How To Watch

-It was a win in game one for the Texas Rangers as they visit Detroit Tigers.
+The Texas Rangers aim for a three-game sweep of the Detroit Tigers this afternoon.
 It’s time to continue our MLB odds series with a Rangers-Tigers prediction, pick, and how-to-watch.

-The Rangers took a 5-0 win yesterday over the Tigers, as Eovaldi went five scoreless innings in the victory.
-Three relievers finished the last four innings of the game to ensure the shutout. for the offense, it was Corey Seager who provided the bulk of the offense.
-Seager went two for two with runners in scoring position, hitting a three-run home run and driving in another in the game.
-Marcus Semien also added his 44th RBI of the year on a sacrifice fly in the win.
-The Rangers now sit with the second-best record in baseball and have won eight of their last ten games.
+After winning with dominating pitching in game one of the series, the Rangers came out with the offense in game two.
+Catcher Jonah Heim opened the scoring in the top of the second with a one-out double that scored a run.
+The Tigers struck back though on a Miguel Cabrera sacrifice fly in the bottom half of the inning to tie it up again.
+The Tigers struck again with a solo home run by Jake Rogers in the third and an RBI double by Spencer Torkelson that gave them the two-run lead.

-The Tigers failed in their attempt to get to .500 for the first time this year.
-Regardless, they still sit just two games back of the Twins for first place in the AL Central.
-For only the second time this month, the Tigers did not win the opening game of the series.
-The Tigers left eight on base yesterday, and went just 1-6 with runners in scoring position, as they failed to score a run in the loss.
+The back and forth continued in the fourth inning, with the Rangers scoring three in the top of the inning, and the Tigers responding with a run of their own.
+The Rangers would add three more in the fifth, but this time, the Tigers would only respond with two runs, their last two of the game.
+Texas would add insurance runs and take their second straight win from the Tigers.

 Here are the Rangers-Tigers MLB odds, courtesy of FanDuel.